WillDomine/WillDomine/README.md

 ## Hi there 👋 I'm Will Domine

 - 🔭 This year I am looking for an internship!
-I'm mainly focusing on school work this year, as I'm currently an 18 credit student.
+I'm mainly focusing on school work this year, as I'm currently an 18-credit student.

 - 🌱 I’m currently learning Golang and deepening my understanding of the Flutter framework, while working with the Firebase backend.

 - 📚 I'm a sophomore at the University of Wisconsin-Whitewater where I'm earning my Bachelor of Science in Computer Science, with a Minor in Cybersecurity with an expected graduation semester of Winter 2026.

-- ⚡ Fun fact: The first language I learned was python when I was 14 years old!
+- ⚡ Fun fact: The first language I learned was Python when I was 14 years old!

 - 📫 Ways to contact me!